marcov64/Lsd/Readme.txt

 Windows installation (64-bit only)
 **********************************

-To use the 64-bit mode of LSD, you need the GNU 64-bit C++ compiler installed (cygwin64-mingw or mingw-w64 versions are all fine).
+To use the 64-bit mode of LSD, you need the GNU 64-bit C++ compiler installed (Cygwin or MSYS2 mingw-w64-x86_64 versions are both fine).
 The Cygwin installer can be downloaded at http://www.cygwin.com (make sure you download the "setup-x86_64.exe" file).
 Preferably, install Cygwin to the default directory ("C:\cygwin64").
 If installing to a different directory please note that the same restrictions mentioned above, about folder using names WITHOUT spaces, also apply to Cygwin.
 Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make and gdb).
 Lastly, Cygwin must be added to the PATH environment variable (not done by the installer).

+If you prefer to use MSYS2 instead of Cygwin (only recommended for advanced users), see instructions at the end of this section.

 Step-by-step procedure to enable LSD 64-bit mode (an internet connection is required):